Threetangle in the XY-model class with a non-integrable field background: Case studies for the an scenario

+It leads for the $3^+N$ class to a single 3D simplex on top of each visible sides of the zero-polytope as a basis.
+This can be seen in the right panel of the plot where the piercing point of the central axis is plotted as a function of the $p$-value of the corresponding pure state as tip of that tetrahedron.
+For the class $3+N$, single pure states at $p$-values of $p_{N^+}\approx 0.8692$ and $p_{N^-}\approx 0.1296$ can be singled out.
+In the $3^-N$ class it is a single triangular tip at $p_{\Delta}\approx 0.1539$.
+Also here multiple states in the optimal decomposition would be indicated by multiple $p$-values for them in the right corresponding figure.
+Such a situation would be supported by an additional maximum in the $(1,1)$ and $(2,1)$ decompositions as sketched in Fig.~\ref{fig:case-of-different-states}.

 We have analysed whether deviations in $\phi$ direction are possible to lower the overall value for $\sqrt{\tau_3}$ with respect to $(1,1)$ decompositions.
 It is shown a light green curve which corresponds to $(1,2)$ decompositions with a yet considerable value of $\phi=0.5$.
 The growing of the weight function slightly overcompensates the gain one would have in the threetangle of the corresponding pure states.
-As argued earlier, a splitting in $p$ direction would immediately lead to linearization in a 3D simplex; this would lead to a linearization in an already stricly convex background and hence to a bigger value for $\sqrt{\tau_3}$.
+As argued earlier, a splitting in $p$ direction would immediately lead to linearization in a 3D simplex; this would lead to a linearization in an already strictly convex background and hence to a bigger value for $\sqrt{\tau_3}$.

-In the first case, this convexification leads to a single 3D simplex on top of each visible sides of the zero-polytope as a basis which cut the central $z$-axis from $p_{\rm low}^-\approx 0.2487$ to $p_{\rm high}^-\approx 0.4476$ and from $p_{\rm low}^+\approx 0.7913$ to $p_{\rm high}^+\approx 0.9141$.
+Summarizing for the case $3^+N$, this convexification leads to a single 3D simplex on top of each visible sides of the zero-polytope as a basis which cut the central $z$-axis from $p_{\rm low}^-\approx 0.2487$ to $p_{\rm high}^-\approx 0.4476$ and from $p_{\rm low}^+\approx 0.7913$ to $p_{\rm high}^+\approx 0.9141$.
 This can be seen in the corresponding right panel of the plot where the piercing point of the central axis is plotted as a function of the $p$-value of the corresponding pure state as tip of that simplex.
 Indeed, single pure states at $p$-values of $p_{N^+}\approx 0.8692$ and $p_{N^-}\approx 0.1296$ can be singled out.
 Multiple pure states would be indicated by different corresponding values of $p$ for them.
+In this case, however, both the corresponding $(1,1)$ and $(2,1)$ decompositions should have a relative maximum, as sketched in Fig.~\ref{fig:case-of-different-states}, which is not the case here.

 The same procedure for a zero polytope of the $3^-N$ type leads to the curves plotted in the lower two plots in Fig.~\ref{fig:(3,1)-decomposition}.
 Again, the left figure shows the curves for $(2,1)$ (red) and $(1,1)$ (blue and purple) decompositions, whereas on the right the convexification points are shown with $p^-\approx 0.2098$ and $p^+\approx 0.6368$.
 Both points coincide in a single pure state at $p_\Delta\approx 0.1539$.